Ghost symmetry of the discrete KP hierarchy: The discrete KP hierarchy and function

 Let and compare the $\De^{-1}$ term, we can get

 Comparing the $\De^{-2}$ terms of both sides of eq.\eqref{three}, we can get

 \end{proof}

-Till now, it is time to derive the existence of $S$ function which is contained in following proposition.
-Before that, we need following definition.

-Using this $S$ function, we will define the ghost symmetry in the next section.
+Using this $S$ function, the ghost symmetry can be constructed in the next section.

 \sectionnew{The ghost symmetry of the discrete KP hierarchy} In this section, the ghost flows on Lax operator of discrete KP hierarchy will be introduced firstly.
-Then we will prove that they are symmetries of the discrete KP hierarchy.
-After this, we naturally further consider the action of ghost flow on wave function(Baker-Akhiezer wave function).
+Then one can prove that they are symmetries of the discrete KP hierarchy.
+After this, we naturally further consider the action of ghost flows on wave function(Baker-Akhiezer wave function).
 In the following part, we always omit the same discrete parameter in one equation.